RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Related Work

 \subsection{Neural Single-Room Generation}

 Recent works have explored using neural models for single-room generation \cite{paschalidou2021atiss, tang2023diffuscene, lin2024instructscene, feng2024layoutgpt, schult2024controlroom3d}.
 DiffuScene \cite{tang2023diffuscene} applies diffusion on unordered object sets for diverse and realistic 3D scene synthesis while InstructScene \cite{lin2024instructscene} uses a semantic graph prior and layout decoder to generate controllable 3D scenes from language instructions.
 LayoutGPT \cite{feng2024layoutgpt} adopts Large Language Models (LLMs) as visual planners to generate structured 2D/3D layouts.
-These models generate visually realistic scenes with precise text-based control.
-However, they are restricted to single-room layouts, lack integration with CAD data and asset retrieval mechanisms, and exhibit limited scalability to complex, multi-room environments.
+These approaches are effective for single rooms but are not designed to model global structure, inter-room relations, or architectural constraints required for coherent multi-room scene generation.